A Poler’s Journey to Finding Body Positivity

 Through professional help and the continued support of my pole community, I now stand proudly and confidently in my body.
 I am the happiest I have ever been and I can see my value.
 I love being on a pole in crop top, shorts and boots and I also love being on a pole in trackies, a slouchy tee and UGG boots.
 Pole has always given me belief in body positivity but now I can preach it and know that the message I’m sharing is also a full reflection of what I believe.

 Dance has been a huge part of Liz’s life.
 Coming from all styles, she has over 10 years of pole, jazz and tap under her belt.
 Known for shining stage presence, students turn to Liz for her experience in performing arts.
 She also celebrates body positivity and a huge passion for health on her page, @fitandfoodiecoeliac.
 View her instructor profile to know more and book a private, 1-on-1 lesson.

 If you’re ready to conquer confidence, and take control of the beliefs that have held you back from being the boldest version of you, make a visit to The Pole Room.
 Classes are fun, relaxed and totally beginner-friendly.
 Even if you feel un-co, or have never set foot in a dance studio in your life, you’ll be in the hands of instructors who will work with you to become your best self.
-Send a message to [email protected] for a complimentary trial class.
+Get in touch with us for a complimentary trial class.
 X